Table of Content

-This is also an another kind of drink that may refresh your mind.
-You may also feel free by drinking this .
+This is also another kind of drink that may refresh your mind.
+You may also feel free by drinking this.

-Kulfi is originated during mughal period.
-This desert is highly tasted in the occasion of holi festival.
+Kulfi is originated during the Mughal period.
+This desert is highly tasted on the occasion of the Holi festival.

 Holika Dahan Preparation